crina-pungulescu/quincunx/README.md

 "Modern finance" is an old story, retold.

 Before there were prophets, there were profits.
-The oldest writing we have—cuneiform tablets from Mesopotamia—are not poetry or prayers.
-They are ledgers.
+The oldest writing we have—cuneiform tablets from Mesopotamia—are neither poetry nor prayers.
+They are accounting ledgers.
 We have been keeping score for 5,000 years.
-Because we have always known the future is uncertain, and we have never stopped looking for a way to face it.
+Because we have always known the future is uncertain.
+And we have never stopped looking for a way to face it.

 ---